SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/Defining_an_API/Defining_an_API.md

 **Requirements:**

 - The route should not start or end with a forward slash (`/`).
 - The route should be unique for each `ApiDefinition`.
 When saving, this will be automatically checked to prevent clashes.
+Routes are case insensitive.

 > [!TIP]
 > It is recommended to keep the routes simple and straightforward.
 The website [restfulapi.net](https://restfulapi.net/resource-naming/) provides some great tips on this.